robOcity/ai-course/week-2-search.md

 1. **Learning objectives**

+    1. Construct a model of a search tree, explain the role of nodes and edges, and explain the difference between a graph and tree.

     1. Contrast informed and uninformed search algorithms in terms of completeness, optimality, time complexity and space complexity.

     1. Illustrate how a path through the state space from the initial state to the goal state is a product of actions taken to transition from one state to the next.

     1. Explain and demonstrate breadth-first search, depth-first search, greedy best-first search and A* search algorithms.

-    1. Develop a working code that implement two different search algorithms.

 1. **Readings**